modular-magician/terraform-provider-google-beta/website/docs/r/dataproc_metastore_service.html.markdown

 * `artifact_gcs_uri` -
   A Cloud Storage URI (starting with gs://) that specifies where artifacts related to the metastore service are stored.

+* `uid` -
+  The globally unique resource identifier of the metastore service.

 ## Timeouts